MileneCV/movie/README.md

 - Some genres have higher popularity than others.
   - Adventure, Animation and Fantasy have higher popularity.

+  - Movies with higher popularity, new, with longer runtime and higher vote_count and vote_average, have higher revenue.

 # Recomendation
 - To make a successful movie, it would be recommended to produce a PG, PG-13 rated and adventure movie.